hsajjad/scripts/document_similarity/README.md

-## Document Similarity Vector for Similar Document Retrieval Against a term
+## Document similarity vector for similar document retrieval against a term

 Train document similarity vector and use it to find similar documents or similar terms against a key word.
 To preprocess the data in the required format, see the end of this readme or check in the utils directory.